sebneu/TWANG/README.md

 * APA102-C LED light strip.
 The more the better, maximum of 1000.
 Tested with 2x 144/meter and 12x 60/meter strips.
 The FastLED lib works with the less expensive WS2812 LEDs, i've not tried them but should be fine.
 * 5v power supply, assume around 40mW per LED to calculate size
 * MPU6050 accelerometer
-* Spring doorstop, I used these: http://smile.amazon.com/gp/product/B00J4Y5BU2
+* Spring doorstop, I used [these](http://smile.amazon.com/gp/product/B00J4Y5BU2)

+See [Buildlog.net Blog](http://www.buildlog.net/blog?s=twang) for more details.

 ## Enclosure
-Files to print your own enclosure can be found here: http://www.thingiverse.com/thing:1116899
+Files to print the original enclosure can be found [here](http://www.thingiverse.com/thing:1116899) An alternate version of the enclosure can be found [here](https://www.thingiverse.com/thing:2770292)

 ## Overview
 TWANG was developed quickly to make my Halloween lights interactive, the code is fairly well commmented but could be improved.
 The following is a quick overview of the code to help you understand and tweak the game to your needs.